 "Can't be too careful," she replied.
-"After all, you're very powerful, but you're also like a dope addict, subject to compulsions beyond your ability to countermand.
-The nicest people become vampires, Mac.
+"After all, you're very powerful, but you're also like a do addict, subject to compulsions beyond your ability to countermand.
+The nicest people becor vampires, Mac.
 I can't take chances."

 He agreed and they moved into the living room.
-To prove his trustworthiness, he even struck and lit the candles in the other room.
+To prove his trustworthiness, he even stru and lit the candles in the other room.
 She rummaged through a desk and brought out a folder from a briefcase.

 "They brought all my stuff here without even going through it," she told him.
-"These are the police reports, gossip, names of the people he obviously owns, a list of his properties in the city here."
+"These are topolice reports, gossip, names of the people he obviously owns, a list of his properties in the content."
 She put the folder on the coffee table and backed away slowly.
-He reached over and picked it up.
+He reached over and pick it up.

 "This'll be a big help," he told her seriously.
-"Look, I know I'm making you uncomfortable, so I'll go now.
+"Look, I know I'm making you uncomfortable, I'll go now.
 But-if it's possible to get this jewel, I'll get it.
 Keep your hopes up.
-We're too close to the end to fail now!"
+We're too close the end to fail now!"

 "Yes, we'll get the jewel, Mac," she replied softly, "but with how much blood on it?
-That is the problem."
+That is t prob-lem."

 Finding his coffin proved to be easy.
-As sunup neared, he felt the pull of the burial place as if some great magnet were turned on and he were clad in an iron suit.
-It was in an alcove of a drainage pipe, up out of the way of the muck.
-He was satisfied with the location; it was unlikely his coffin would be discovered during the few days left.
+As sunup neared, he felt the pull of the burial place as some great magnet were turned on and he were clad in an iron suit.
+It was in an alcove of drainage pipe, up out of the way of the muck.
+He was satisfied with the location; it was unlike his coffin would be dis-covered during the few days left.

-He slept deeply and, as far as he could tell, dreamlessly.
+He slept deeply and, as far as he could tell, dream-lessly.

 He awoke feeling hungry as hell.
-He crawled out of the drain alcove, not certain what he was going to do next but knowing that he needed food badly-and remembering just what that food was.
+He crawled out of the drain alcove, not certain what he we going to do next but knowing that he needed food badly-and re-membering just what that fo was.

 To his surprise he was not alone in the canal.
-There was a pretty young woman in a fashionable dress and a small man attired, as he was, in a conventional suit and tie.
-They looked ordinary, as did he; no fancy opera clothes and cape.
-He could see why the Vampire Squad might have its work cut out for it in figuring out who was who.
+There was a pretty young woman in a fashional dress and a small man attired, as he was, in a conventional suit and tie.
+They looked ordinary, did he; no fancy opera clothes and cape.
+He could see why the Vampire Squad might have work cut out for it in figur-ing out who was who.

-He watched, fascinated despite his hunger, as the woman turned herself into a wolf and loped off.
-The man, however, spotted him and gave a look of surprise.
-He walked over to Mac, who was still wondering what the hell to do.
+He watched, fascinated despite his hunger, as the woman turned herself into a wolf and lop off.
+The man, however, spotted him and gave a look of sur-prise.
+He walked over to Mac, w was still wondering what the hell to do.